-Effectiveness: The extent to which the intervention/country strategy achieved, or is expected to achieve, its objectives and its results at the time of the evaluation, including any differential results across groups specific context, time frame and performance and/or addressing reduction.
+Effectiveness: The extent to which the intervention/country strategy achieved, or is expected to achieve, its objectives and its results at the time of the evaluation, including any differential results across groups

-Innovation: the extent to which

-interventions brought a solution (practice,

-approach/method, process, product, or

-solution), with the purpose of improving

-challenge(s) in relation to rural poverty

-rule) that is novel, with respect to the

-stakeholders (intended users of the
+Innovation: the extent to which interventions brought a solution (practice, approach/method, process, product, or rule) that is novel, with respect to the specific context, time frame and stakeholders (intended users of the solution), with the purpose of improving performance and/or addressing challenge(s) in relation to rural poverty reduction.

-- To what extent were the objectives of the country strategy and programme (outcomelevel) achieved or are likely to be achieved at the time of the evaluation? - What were the key achievements of the country strategy programme, i.e. what would not have happened, or happened as quickly without the country strategy programme? - To what extent did the country strategy programme contribute to the intended outcomes?
+To what extent were the objectives of the country strategy and programme (outcomelevel) achieved or are likely to be achieved at the time of the evaluation?

+- What were the key achievements of the country strategy programme, i.e. what would not have happened, or happened as quickly without the country strategy programme? - To what extent did the country strategy programme contribute to the intended outcomes?
 What worked well and why?
 What did not work well and why? - Which were concrete achievements for each thematic area identified? - Did the interventions/strategy achieve other objectives/outcomes or did it have any unexpected consequence? - How effectively were the implementation issues/challenges addressed? - What factors had positive or negative influence on the achievement of the intended results?
 What about the COVID-19 pandemic? - How did the grant programme contribute to better effectiveness? - To what extent did the programme reduce the vulnerabilities of poor men and women (environmental and economic)?
 What factors contributed to the success?
 What were the key challenges?
 What efforts were employed to address the key challenges and what results did such efforts yield?

-COSOP and programme/projects' documents: design reports.
-Project completion reports.
-PCRVs.
-PPEs. and impact evaluation/assessment reports; previous CSPE reports; COSOPs review reports.
+COSOP and programme/projects' documents: design reports, Project completion reports, PCRVs, PPEs, and impact evaluation/assessment reports; previous CSPE reports; COSOPs review reports.